FarronF/limerick-council-meetings/meetings/2017/10/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 12th September 2017.md

 It was agreed that a Deputation from Foynes and District Community Council should

-attend at a future Meeting of the District.---
+attend at a future Meeting of the District.
+---
 8

 **10.**